smatkovamaria8-collab/Pet-project-Alzheimer-s-prediction/README.md

 # Alzheimer's Disease Diagnosis Prediction

 This project focuses on predicting the diagnosis of Alzheimer's disease using a machine learning pipeline built with Python and `scikit-learn`.
-The core model uses a Random Forest Classifier optimized through hyperparameter tuning.
+The core model uses a Random Forest Classifier optimized through hyperparameter tuning (main.py).

 ## Project Workflow